 More specifically for MW buildings, grammar based methods where investigated (Vanegas et al 2010, Khoshelham & Díaz-Vilariño 2014, Becker et al 2015).
 The rules set are rather restrictive and can only be applied to specific scenarios, e.g. in floors with long hallways.
 Xiao and Furukawa (2012) reconstructed the world's museums, by taking advantage of the fact that most of the museums' geometry is cuboid.
 Hence, they could fit cubes in the point cloud data.
-The point cloud was sliced in 2D pieces.
-The researchers extracted lines in each piece and fitted rectangles, the 2D solid models were finally stacked to create the 3D model.
+The point cloud was sliced in 2D pieces and in each piece lines were extracted and rectangulars were fitted, the 2D solid models were finally stacked to create the 3D model.
 In this case, the researchers managed to create a volumetric 3D model, but the classification of the objects is not performed.
 Therefore, the user has to manually determine the different objects in the scene.

-We aim at developing a novel algorithm that can detect and classify each object separately in a cluttered MW building in order to address these limitations.
+To address these limitations, we aim at developing a novel algorithm that can detect and classify each object separately in a cluttered MW building.
 As BIM necessitates solid modelling and not simple surface modelling, the objects of interest are represented through volumetric models when possible, e.g. a wall consists of a vertical cuboid, and not only a planar surface.
 Also, the minimum human intervention, the reduced computational complexity and the simplicity of the algorithm add up to the contribution of the paper.